vdice/fwf-examples/samples/large-scale-redirects/README.md

     1. Extract URL path from incoming request
     2. Look up path in FST to get target index
     3. Use index to retrieve target URL from FCSD
+    4. Check for and potentially extract custom status code or use default
-    4. Return HTTP 302 with Location header (or 404 if not found)
+    4. Return HTTP redirect with the selected status code and Location header set to the rule's target URL (or 404 if not found)